A Cartesian grid-based boundary integral method for moving interface problems: Numerical results

 \subsubsection{Dendritic growth with buoyancy-driven flow}

 In the final example, we consider the dendritic growth problem with buoyancy-driven flow.
-The anisotropic surface tension is chosen as a rotated one, $\varepsilon_C(\alpha) = 0.002(8/3\sin^4(2(\alpha-\pi/4)))$.
-The no-slip boundary condition is applied for the fluid equation on the four boundaries.
-Different thermal expansion coefficients are chosen so that the flow in the fluid phase is driven by buoyancy force.
-The gravity acceleration is chosen as $g = 10$.
-The reference temperature is chosen as the temperature of surrounding fluid $T_0 = -0.5$.
-Other parameters are chosen as the same as those in the last example.
-Numerical results with increasing thermal expansion coefficients are presented in \Cref{fig:buoyancy}.
+The anisotropic surface tension is chosen in the rotated form $\varepsilon_C(\alpha) = 0.002(8/3\sin^4(2(\alpha-\pi/4)))$.
+The no-slip boundary condition is applied to the fluid equation on all four boundaries.
+We vary the thermal expansion coefficient so that the flow in the liquid phase is driven by buoyancy.
+The gravitational acceleration is set to $g = 10$.
+The reference temperature is set to the temperature of the surrounding fluid, $T_0 = -0.5$.
+All other parameters are the same as in the previous example. \Cref{fig:buoyancy} shows the results for increasing thermal expansion coefficients.
 Near the solid-liquid interface, the released latent heat increases the fluid temperature and, as a result, causes fluid density changes and the buoyancy force.
-Driven by the buoyancy force, the fluid carries the heat and flows from bottom to top, which leads to non-symmetric temperature distribution in $y$-direction.
+Driven by buoyancy, the fluid transports heat from bottom to top, which produces an asymmetric temperature distribution in the $y$-direction.
 The two upper branches are restrained from growing due to accumulated heat, while the two lower branches grow much faster since the heat flows away.